• Skip to main content

 Summary

 • umi – 海 (うみ) : a noun meaning ‘sea’ or ‘ocean’ in Japanese.
-The left part of this kanji character expresses water; the right side expresses a dark color.
-So, this kanji literally expresses a dark colored water in Japanese.
-This concept is not completely in line with the meanings, but still suitable for the deep area of the sea, I think.
+This kanji character consists of two different parts.
+The left part is a kanji radical related to water; the right one is used to describe a dark color.
+So, this kanji character literally expresses dark colored water.
+This concept is not completely in line with the actual meanings, but still suitable for the deep area of the sea, I think.
 When we want to say “sea” or “ocean” in Japanese, this noun is a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.